girishji/scope.vim/README.md

 ### Grep

 Live grep in the directory.
-It does not freeze when searching large number of files.
+To grep the same keyword the second time, there is no need to type again.
+Previous grep string appears as muted virtual text in the prompt.
+Simply type `<Right>` or `<PgDn>` key to fill in and grep again.

 ```
 vim9script